 Laryngeal cancer is a type of head and neck cancer.

-Use of tobacco products and drinking too much alcohol can affect the risk of developing laryngeal cancer.
+Use of tobacco products and drinking too much alcohol can affect the risk of laryngeal cancer.

 Signs and symptoms of laryngeal cancer include a sore throat and ear pain.

 These and other symptoms may be caused by laryngeal cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - A sore throat or cough that does not go away.